 Check out this variety of great activities for prioritizing what to see on your visit to the Quartier Latin, and engage more deeply with its rich, incomparable history.

 The area around Metro St. Michel is the easiest gateway to the Latin Quarter.

 To begin exploring in the vicinity, take a stroll along the Quai St-Michel which runs alongside the left bank of the Seine River; admire the Square St-Michel (with its iconic fountain-statue of the archangel Michel smiting Satan,) and continue walking along the river on the Quai de Montebello, continuing eastward from the square.

 It's typically best to avoid spending too much time in tourist-trap areas such as Rue de la Harpe, full of overpriced and mediocre restaurants.
 If a restaurant promises "authentic French cuisine" with the aid of a cardboard cutout of a pig donning a chef's hat, or if there are people outside the restaurant trying to lure you in with waves and pushy words, it's very likely not worth your time or Euros.

-For those visiting Paris for a longer spell, the shop also regularly hosts workshops and talks with great writers; it also, famously, hosts aspiring writers and poets, charmingly referred to as "tumbleweeds", by exchanging lodging upstairs for work in the shop.
+For those visiting Paris for a longer spell, the shop also regularly hosts workshops and talks with great writers; it also hosts aspiring writers and poets, charmingly referred to as "tumbleweeds," by exchanging lodging upstairs for work in the shop.

 Admire the Old Sorbonne University